wifinigel/wlan-extcap-win/README.md

 3. Download this file:
     * WLAN Pi version 1.x image: [wlanpidump.bat][wlanpidump.bat] (right-click, Save link as...)
     * WLAN Pi version 2.x image: [wlanpidump_v2.bat][wlanpidump_v2.bat] (right-click, Save link as...)
-4. Copy the file to the extcap directory of your Wireshark installation.
+4. Copy the file to the Global Extcap directory of your Wireshark installation.
 The correct path for this can be seen in "Help->About" in the tab "Folders".
 Please note, that each Wireshark installation will clear this path again.
-Starting with Wireshark 3.2, a personal extcap folder can be used instead.
+(This folder is usually `C:\Program Files\Wireshark\extcap`)
 5. Make sure you have network connectivity to your WLANPi
 6. Start Wireshark
    1. Look at the interface list on the Wireshark GUI home page